thinknimble/tn-spa-bootstrapper/SETUP.md

 # Setup
-### Bootstrapper setup instructions
+### Bootstrapper post setup instructions

-Once you've run cookiecutter and set up the bootstrapper, there are a few more steps you'll need to complete.
+Once you've run cookiecutter and set up the bootstrapper, there are a few more steps you'll want to complete.

+1. Create database

+1. Create git repo

 1. Deploy to Heroku